This piece is part of Rebel Well: a Starter Survival Guide to a Trumped America for Teens and Emerging Adults.

 If you or your sexual partners can become pregnant and you do NOT want to parent, or know you are or will be unable to parent in some way (such as being unable to afford it):

-Long-acting methods of contraception , like IUDs or the implant, are currently covered by all insurance providers under the stipulations of the Affordable Care Act, whether you have private, group, or subsidized insurance, so if you do not want to become pregnant, and parent, in the next four years, at a minimum, now is the time to go and get those methods.
+Long-acting methods of contraception, such as IUDs or the implant, are currently covered by all insurance providers under the stipulations of the Affordable Care Act, whether you have private, group, or subsidized insurance, so if you do not want to become pregnant, and parent, in the next four years, at a minimum, now is the time to go and get those methods.
 They soon may not be covered, and abortion access has already become very limited before now.
 It is very likely to become even harder to access soon.
 If you do not want to use methods like IUDs or implants, but want to get a method now you may be able to use for a few years, ask your healthcare provider about cervical barriers.

 Emergency contraception pills have a shelf life of around three years, and are also covered by most health plans and much public health.
 Stock up if you can, for yourself and/or others.